Lift your arm.

 Did you notice how easy it was for you to follow these instructions without any hurdle at all?
 The actions you just performed are called “Motor Skills”.
 Motor Skills can be defined as the movement the human body undergoes that includes precise movement of the muscles.
-Regularly carrying out these bodily movements improves the performance to the point that the human body is able to perform these tasks without paying too much attention.
+Regularly carrying out these bodily movements improves the performance of the human body.
+It improves to the point that people perform these tasks without paying too much attention.

 But this is a luxury not provided to every human being on the planet.
-There are many individuals who face difficulties in performing these tasks and this phenomenon is called “Motor Difficulties.”
+There are many individuals who face difficulties in performing these tasks.
+This phenomenon is called “Motor Difficulties”.
 Motor difficulties happen when a human body lacks the ability to move in the way originally intended.
-This can have a significant effect on classroom performance and motivation in school.
+Later, this can have a significant effect on classroom performance and motivation in school.

 Before we dive into examples of motor skills or discuss ways of motor skill development through exercises, it is important to know that there are two types of Motor Skills.

 - Fine Motor Skills

 Simply put, gross motor skills would include exercising the larger muscles in the arms, legs, feet, or the whole body.
 Examples of gross motor skills include crawling or walking, jumping and running, etc. Non-use of the gross motor skills for a certain time period won’t affect their performance level.

 On the other hand, fine motor skills include exercising the smaller muscle group in wrists, fingers, hands, toes and feet enabling to carry out tasks like writing, blinking, playing the piano, and much more.
 Non-use of the fine motor skills for a period of time affects the performance level of these skills.
 Other factors that affect fine motor skills include injuries, illness, problems with the spinal cord, muscles, brain and joints, among many others.